metalfs/metalfs.github.io/operator_manifest.md

 /metal_fs $ ./operators/colorfilter --help
 Convert bitmap to grayscale
 ```

+**prepare_required**:
+Whether the operator requires to prepare its internal state before processing starts.
+*Optional* (default: `false`).

+This is typically used to avoid costly parameter ingestion computations on each operator invocation.
+Instead, the processing phase is only trigged when the parameter values change, i.e. once per `PipelineRunner` invocation.
+See also: [Operator Parameters](operator_parameters)

 **options**:
 JSON object specifying configuration options for the operator to be provided at runtime.